KasraKickii/concurrency-and-parallelism/README.md

 # concurrency and parallelism

-concurrency and parallelism practices and examples written in C# learned in the cocorresponding course.
+concurrency and parallelism practices and examples written in C# learned in the corresponding  course.